ThKrypt/QualCoder/05a-Manage-bad-links-to-files.md

 If you are importing an REFI-QDA project with external links, you will likely need to update the links to files using this function.

+There might be a couple of seconds delay.
 There is an automated search that looks through the user's home directory for up to 2 matching file names.
 This intended to speed up finding the link to files where the link is currently pointing to nothing.